open-rmf/rmf_gym/rmf_gym_worlds/README.md

 # The base world
 The `Base` world is a template world `10m X 20m` meant to standardize the dimensions of all testing scenarios.
-The motivation is that these test worlds can be used to support hardware testing.
-We can modify the base world template and even add hardware in the loop.
+The motivation is that these test worlds can be used to support hardware testing: By having a standard dimensions, it's easy to reuse these scenarios for hardware-in-the-loop testing.

-By standardizing the physical space for each test world, it is easier to determine and arrange for hardware tests.

 ## Trying the base world
 We can already try out the base world and a basic test case.